With the stamp duty holiday winding down ahead of 30 September, there are plenty of sales being completed in the housing market.

 Offer a set of property details to all viewers when they arrive.
 This will ensure that they don't overlook any of the important details of your home.
 They will have already received a set of details from your estate agent, but it's surprising how many people forget to bring them with them to a viewing.

 It is vital that you conduct all viewings correctly, as this will make a big difference to the impression that visitors have of your property.

 This is the process you should follow:

-- Welcome - offer them a set of details and explain that you will take them through the house showing each room in turn.
+- Welcome them in.
+Offer them a set of details and explain that you will take them through the house showing each room in turn.
 You will then leave them to spend as much time as they need to look at the house on their own.
 Finally you will answer any questions that they may have.

-- Then move through the remaining rooms downstairs starting with the biggest rooms and finishing with the downstairs cloakroom, if available
+- Then move through the remaining rooms downstairs starting with the biggest rooms and finishing with any storage rooms or spaces.